fhirschmann/penchy/docs/job.rst

 and for the pipeline if

-- each :class:`~penchy.jobs.element.PipelineElement` receives the expected input (correct names and types)
+- each :class:`~penchy.jobs.elements.PipelineElement` receives the expected input (correct names and types)

 Running the job locally